 Like most technology in our lives, solar warranties generally do not cover problems resulting from natural disasters, such as fire or hailstorms, or harmful acts like vandalism or neglect.
 Think of this carefully if you live near a golf course, for example.
 Sun Valley Solar Solutions always recommends that home owners look into insuring their systems as an extension of their home owner’s policy.

-5. Leases can change the rules…a bit
+5. Solar leases can change the rules…a bit

 If you choose to purchase solar through a lease, you are essentially buying a warranty for the full period of the lease agreement through the lease holder.
 In many lease programs, maintenance or performance issues fall to the lease holder rather than the manufacturer (unless the lease holder IS the manufacturer).
 As many leases have a term of 20 years, it’s important to inquire how the lease program impacts manufacturer’s warranties that may fall short of that timeframe.